"Like Portishead's Beth Gibbons, Heidelberg dishes out dark-hued affairs of the heart with stinging, deadpan poise"

 The Arts Desk

 Heidi Heidelberg is an anarchic soprano, an improviser, musician and a composer, bringing together classical coloratura, jazz scat, beatbox and rock vocal influences.
-She recently won the infamous Nonclassical 'Battle of the Bands' contest and was a selected participant in Serious' prestigious 'Take Five' professional development programme Edition X.
+Winner of the infamous Nonclassical 'Battle of the Bands' contest 2017 and was a selected participant in Serious' prestigious 'Take Five' professional development programme Edition X she is a fiercely creative performer and composer.

-Heidelberg's other collaborations include 'Female Athletes' a free improvisation ensemble with Velasierra and Berlin-based saxophonist Peter Ehwald, work with celebrated composer Lina Lapelyte on 'Candy Shop' which has toured the UK, including performances at Glasgow Counterflows festival and the Queen Elizabeth Hall, and 'Mouthpiece' by Jennifer Bell, a performance for a cappella voices which has been performed in Bristol, live on the BBC and at the Houses of Parliament.
+Heidelberg's other collaborations include work with celebrated composer Lina Lapelyte on 'Candy Shop' which has toured the UK, including performances at Glasgow Counterflows festival and the Queen Elizabeth Hall, and 'Mouthpiece' by Jennifer Bell, a performance for a cappella voices which has been performed in Bristol, live on the BBC and at the Houses of Parliament.

 She also leads workshops in songwriting and composition, facilitating workshops across the UK, Northern Ireland and India, with a special interest as a mentor empowering young women to express themselves through music.